kent-map/dickens/docs/mobile-landscapes.md

 ## Great Expectations Part 2.
 Rochester.

-As so often in Dickens, Magwitch’s sousing in the [[River Medway]] CO TO RS: NOT SHOWING AS LINK carries overtones of baptism and renewal.
+As so often in Dickens, Magwitch’s sousing in the River Medway carries overtones of baptism and renewal.
 Possibly also vial’s disease (the fjord incident could have been worse after all) and one of us had school on Monday.

 So for our next foray we carefully avoided the river and set off in search of Estella via the 'Blue Boar' (otherwise the [Bull Inn](https://www.rvbhotel.com/)).